 AS HEALTHCARE WORKERS TAKE THE ROAD OF STRUGGLE

 A strike wave is blowing through the health sector.
 Doctors, nurses, pharmacists, midwives, laboratory staff and other categories of healthcare workers are downing tools and grabbing placards.
+The very fact that this is taking place during the Covid-19 pandemic shows the seriousness of the situation.
+This is not any attempt at blackmail, the medical staff are facing both the pandemic and the chronic state of the country’s health care system.
 The issues for which they are going on strike concerns both new and old problems arising out of the rottenness of capitalism and its inability to develop any facet of Nigeria.

 For instance on 22 June 2020, resident doctors suspended an indefinite nationwide strike which lasted for a week and won modest concessions over pay and “grossly inadequate” Personal Protective Equipment (PPE).
 Almost as soon as this happened, doctors in Cross River, Ekiti and Ondo States took a similar path.
 In Lagos, the epicentre of the pandemic, doctors are being owed months of wages and conditions are maturing towards strike action.
 No doubt, it is a big indictment on the APC and PDP capitalist governments that in the midst of a raging pandemic, the frontline army necessary to beat back the invasion has to down tools due to unavailability of the most basic equipment to work with and non-payment of allowances and wages.
 This is unacceptable!